Topology of cognitive maps: Highlights

-\item A method of filtering out the place cells excluding the ''fake'' activations of different neurons is proposed.
-The methods allows collecting more data on the activity of place cells at the center of arena (which is often an issue)
+--- A method for filtering out the place cells excluding the ''fake'' activations of different neurons is proposed.
+This allows collecting more data on the activity of place cells at the center of arena (which is often an issue).